Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 This microservice also communicates with the bruin-bridge microservice to create tickets or add notes to an existing one, including in this information about the routers for which a problem is detected.

-In the following [diagram](https://app.diagrams.net/#G1iwUTk1QGrLi2OKuKHpIB6K0KJ1s2W87e) it's possible see the relationships between this microservice and the others.
+In the following diagram is possible see the relationships between this microservice and the others.

 ![IMAGE: service-affecting-monitor_microservice_relationships](img/system_overview/use_cases/service-affecting-monitor_microservice_relationships.png){loading=lazy}